ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-MCP + Figma + React: Build a Full Auto‑Code Pipeline with Your Own MCP Server - <a href="https://medium.com/@sureshdotariya/mcp-figma-react-build-a-full-auto-code-pipeline-with-your-own-mcp-server-bfca9e0abe83?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Optimization: A Complete Guide to Avoiding Re-renders - <a href="https://javascript.plainenglish.io/react-performance-optimization-a-complete-guide-to-avoiding-re-renders-4265dcd4fac7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Avinish`**

-<blockquote>To Buy “20 Responsive CSS Layout Templates for Modern UI Development”, Get it from Gumroad
+<blockquote>This guide will be bookmarked and referenced constantly by React developers because it solves real performance problems they face daily.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Mastering Navigation in React: A Deep Dive into React Router DOM - <a href="https://medium.com/@sahana.lp100/mastering-navigation-in-react-a-deep-dive-into-react-router-dom-e7cda09b20c4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client-Side Rendering vs Server-Side Rendering — Which One Should You Choose? - <a href="https://medium.com/@wassimsakri/client-side-rendering-vs-server-side-rendering-which-one-should-you-choose-311c83a78e0d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sahana_x522`**
+✍️ **posted by `wassim_sakri`**

-<blockquote>React is all about building reusable UI components — but without routing, even the best UI is static and lifeless.
-That’s where React…
+<blockquote>When developing a modern web application, one of the key architectural decisions you’ll face is choosing between Client-Side Rendering…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Getting Started with TanStack Router: A Feature-Rich Routing Solution for React - <a href="https://medium.com/@tech.enthusiast97/getting-started-with-tanstack-router-a-feature-rich-routing-solution-for-react-91891f0ba3c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Frontend AI Integration in 2025-Part -I: React / Next.js, Data Flows, Context & Streaming - <a href="https://medium.com/@gopesh.jangid/frontend-ai-integration-in-2025-part-i-react-next-js-data-flows-context-streaming-7e9387ca8ced?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhimanyu A`**
+✍️ **posted by `Gopesh Jangid`**

-<blockquote>TanStack Router is a powerful and flexible routing library for React applications.
-It’s built by the creators of TanStack Query and…
+<blockquote>Hello Guys, How are you ?
+Hope you are doing good.
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Ultimate React.js Cheatsheet: From Beginner to Advanced (Interview-Ready) - <a href="https://medium.com/@debjitdey_59101/the-ultimate-react-js-cheatsheet-from-beginner-to-advanced-interview-ready-5e3a265c3874?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using WebGPU in React for Client-Side ML Visualization - <a href="https://medium.com/@connect.hashblock/using-webgpu-in-react-for-client-side-ml-visualization-b72da5cf1517?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Debjit Dey`**
+✍️ **posted by `Hash Block`**

-<blockquote>Crack any React interview — from junior to senior — by mastering every layer.
-This is your end-to-end guide: concepts, syntax, patterns…
+<blockquote>Tap into lightning-fast GPU acceleration directly inside the browser to create live, interactive AI dashboards and inference previews with…
 Continue reading on Medium »</blockquote>

+<h3>5.
+Securing Your React Application: A Guide to JWT Protected Routes and Token Refresh - <a href="https://anilchitte.medium.com/securing-your-react-application-a-guide-to-jwt-protected-routes-and-token-refresh-26cc53a6d421?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anil Chitte`**

+<blockquote>In modern web development, ensuring the security of your application is paramount.
+For Single Page Applications (SPAs) built with React…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Part 3: Zero-Knowledge Authentication & Multi-Device Sync - <a href="https://medium.com/@alexsofroniev/part-3-zero-knowledge-authentication-multi-device-sync-81923f478fbd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alex Sofroniev`**

+<blockquote>How GHOSTVAULT enables secure login across devices without ever storing passwords
+Continue reading on Medium »</blockquote>

+<h3>7.
+React vs Vue: Which Web Framework Works Best in Dubai? - <a href="https://medium.com/@nishilchopra/react-vs-vue-which-web-framework-works-best-in-dubai-03f09573f268?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nishilchopra`**

+<blockquote>Introduction: Web Development Isn’t One-Size-Fits-All, Especially in Dubai
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Voice-Enabled PWA with NextJS, FastAPI, and OpenAI - <a href="https://brianward1428.medium.com/a-customizable-ai-personal-assistant-1b36caa3b7cf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client-Side Rendering vs Server-Side Rendering — Which One Should You Choose? - <a href="https://medium.com/@wassimsakri/client-side-rendering-vs-server-side-rendering-which-one-should-you-choose-311c83a78e0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Ward`**
+✍️ **posted by `wassim_sakri`**

-<blockquote>A Customizable AI Personal Assistant
+<blockquote>When developing a modern web application, one of the key architectural decisions you’ll face is choosing between Client-Side Rendering…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Decoding the Code: Quick Guide to Identifying and Running Front-End Projects Locally - <a href="https://medium.com/@anilgaddamatwork/decoding-the-code-quick-guide-to-identifying-and-running-front-end-projects-locally-deb81232b310?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Do User Authentication with Next.js, and Providers. - <a href="https://adii9669.medium.com/how-to-do-user-authentication-with-next-js-and-providers-8965df9b3360?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anil Gaddam`**
+✍️ **posted by `TheRandomguy`**

-<blockquote>So, you’ve just cloned a shiny new front-end project (or maybe inherited one that’s been around the block a few times).
-Now comes the…
+<blockquote>In this guide, we’ll walk through how to implement user authentication using Next.js, Prisma, and NeonDB.
 Continue reading on Medium »</blockquote>

 <h3>3.
-MCP + Figma + React: Build a Full Auto‑Code Pipeline with Your Own MCP Server - <a href="https://medium.com/@sureshdotariya/mcp-figma-react-build-a-full-auto-code-pipeline-with-your-own-mcp-server-bfca9e0abe83?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Day I Let Google Drive My Next.js App (and Only Cried Twice) - <a href="https://medium.com/@amitkumat/the-day-i-let-google-drive-my-next-js-app-and-only-cried-twice-4c1111b58c7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Amit Kumar`**

-<blockquote>To Buy “20 Responsive CSS Layout Templates for Modern UI Development”, Get it from Gumroad
+<blockquote>A late-night saga of caffeine, callback chaos, and how I finally let Google log my users in without losing my sanity (or my cookies).
 Continue reading on Medium »</blockquote>

 <h3>4.
-React dünyasında şu anda açık ara en popüler konu React Server Components ve uzun süre böyle… - <a href="https://medium.com/@sezermercan12/react-d%C3%BCnyas%C4%B1nda-%C5%9Fu-anda-a%C3%A7%C4%B1k-ara-en-pop%C3%BCler-konu-react-server-components-ve-uzun-s%C3%BCre-b%C3%B6yle-40e4d19bfdc2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Edge-Streaming React with Next.js App Router and RSCs - <a href="https://medium.com/@bhagyarana80/edge-streaming-react-with-next-js-app-router-and-rscs-f9efab90bccd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sezer Mercan`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>Client-Side Rendering Nedir ?
+<blockquote>How I Built Ultra-Fast Web Apps by Streaming Components at the Edge with React Server Components (RSCs)
-Client-Side Rendering (CSR), web uygulamasının tüm içeriklerinin ve kullanıcı arayüzünün kullanıcının… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-The Most Powerful, Easy To Use And Best State Management Library in React - <a href="https://levelup.gitconnected.com/the-most-powerful-easy-to-use-and-best-state-management-library-in-react-ee7908a68c36?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions in JavaScript: How React & Next.js 15 Are Changing Backend Development - <a href="https://javascript.plainenglish.io/server-actions-in-javascript-how-react-next-js-15-are-changing-backend-development-8806164ec5ef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Chavan`**
+✍️ **posted by `Ravi Rafaliya | Crafting Web & Growth Solutions`**

-<blockquote>Zustand state management library is recently gaining a lot of popularity compared to Redux toolkit.
-It also has more downloads and GitHub…
+<blockquote>Write backend logic inside your components?
+Welcome to the future of full-stack JavaScript.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-What Specific Pain Points Developers Hit Almost Every Day in Next.js 15 - <a href="https://medium.com/@sureshdotariya/what-specific-pain-points-developers-hit-almost-every-day-in-next-js-15-8ddb5acd5b4b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Level Up Your Next.js Game: 8 Lesser-Known Features Every Dev Should Use - <a href="https://medium.com/@TheblogStacker/level-up-your-next-js-game-8-lesser-known-features-every-dev-should-use-a752e08bb6e0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>To Buy “20 Responsive CSS Layout Templates for Modern UI Development”, Get it from Gumroad
+<blockquote>Next.js isn’t just a framework — it’s a powerhouse.
+While many developers use it for SSR and routing, few tap into its full potential.
 Continue reading on Medium »</blockquote>

-<h3>7. ⚡Blazing Fast Data Fetching in Next.js with TanStack Query + Server Actions - <a href="https://medium.com/@sandilyasanatan7/blazing-fast-data-fetching-in-next-js-with-tanstack-query-server-actions-8a7f54b1012a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Security, Observability, and Sustainable Web Practices in Next.js - <a href="https://medium.com/@rameshkannanyt0078/security-observability-and-sustainable-web-practices-in-next-js-9312dbb944bd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `C S Sachindra`**
+✍️ **posted by `Ramesh Kannan s`**

-<blockquote>How I eliminated loading spinners in Next.js — and made my app feel instant
+<blockquote>Modern web development isn’t just about building fast applications — it’s also about building secure, reliable, and responsible ones.
+With…
 Continue reading on Medium »</blockquote>

 <br/>